aidanmullins/p1.aidan.mullins/README.md

 # Part B
 **Common Uses**

-o	To travel from one floor to another
+- To travel from one floor to another
-    - Current design has an awkward button set-up, and doesn't tell the user what floor they have arrived on except a small screen near the ceiling o	Open the door for another user approaching the elevator
+    - Current design has an awkward button set-up, and doesn't tell the user what floor they have arrived on except a small screen near the ceiling
+- Open the door for another user approaching the elevator
-    - Elevator has an open-door button to allow for this o Close the door when in a hurry or if door is malfunctioning and not closing on its own
+    - Elevator has an open-door button to allow for this
+- Close the door when in a hurry or if door is malfunctioning and not closing on its own
     - Current design does not have a close-door button

 **Rare Uses**